e2b-dev/awesome-ai-agents/README.md

 Coding, Multi-agent

 ### Description
+Duckie AI is a platform that lets engineers manage a team of AI software development companions (Ducklings) that get their dev work done
 - Ducklings work with engineers to complete end-to-end feature development, from design to implementation Ducklings chat with users to define their goals, come up with engineering designs, and generate code
 - Founded: 2023